Certified Estate and Date of Death Property Valuations in New Jersey

 Who needs divorce appraisal

-You likely need a DOD or estate appraisal if:
+You will likely need a Date of Death or estate appraisal if:

-• You're settling an estate or going through probate
+• You are settling an estate or completing probate in New Jersey

-• You're filing IRS Form 706 for estate tax reporting
+• You are filing IRS Form 706 or other estate tax documentation

-• You've inherited property and need to establish a "step-up in basis"
+• You inherited real estate and need to establish a step up in cost basis

-• You're dividing property among heirs or beneficiaries
+• Property must be distributed or divided among heirs or beneficiaries

-• You're working with an estate attorney, CPA, or fiduciary
+• You are working with an estate attorney, CPA, executor, trustee, or fiduciary

 Divorce appraisal matters